Achyut14/Demo/Capston_Project_2/soccer_data_capstone/README.md

 ### Using an External API
 The decision to use the SoccerLive API was based on its extensive dataset and reliability in delivering up-to-date soccer statistics.
 This allows our application to provide detailed and accurate information without the overhead of maintaining a custom data collection backend.

-### Creating Our Own API
-If applicable, describe the process of designing and implementing your custom API here.

 ## Technology Stack
 - **Frontend**: React.js